 Harvard Milk Days are held in Harvard, Illinois on the first weekend in June.
 The festival started in 1942.
 From 1945 to 1983, they elected a Queen.
 Today, they choose instead a Dairy Princess.

 In northern Pakistan, the Kalash people celebrate a milk day during their spring festival (called “Joshi”.)

-The following letter to the New York Times in 1880 presents a glimpse into the battle between those milkmen delivering milk the old way -- out of large milk containers dishing it out to the customer with a dipper, versus those trying to upset the milkwaggon by delivering it in sealed bottles:
+The following letter to the New York Times in 1880 presents a glimpse into the battle between those milkmen delivering milk the old way — out of large milk containers dishing it out to the customer with a dipper, versus those trying to upset the milk cart by delivering it in sealed bottles:

 “To the Editor of the New York Times: